 In fact, according to the researchers those study participants who got their recommended exercise, and kept their D levels above 20 nanograms per milliliter, had a 23 percent lower risk of any heart issues than their peers who did neither.

-Your doctor can check your D levels with a simple blood test, or you can look for a kit online.
+Your doctor can check your D levels with a simple blood test.
+Or you can look for a kit online.
 And fitting in more exercise can be much easier than you might imagine.
-Besides adopting an active hobby you love like dancing, swimming, biking or walking you can check out our 8 effortless ways to squeeze in some exercise or our Five tricks to turn any walk into a workout.
+You can adopt an active hobby you love like dancing, swimming, biking or walking.
+Plus check out our 8 effortless ways to squeeze in some exercise and our Five tricks to turn any walk into a workout.

 1. “Time spent in sedentary posture is associated with waist circumference and cardiovascular risk,” International Journal of Obesity, 31 January 2017)